The Absolute Disgrace of the PPTA Strikes

 The data remains appalling in any case and, it is clear that schools have lost the room in terms of credibility with students/families across all deciles.

-As I wrote in the NZ Herald earlier this week: “A very significant amount of has been lost in the system.
+As I wrote in the NZ Herald earlier this week: “A very significant amount of faith has been lost in the system.
 The term 4 2022 full attendance statistics did creep above 50 per cent across all deciles but only because students on study leave all get marked present whether they were previously attending or not.
 These statistics are, of course, accentuated for low-decile students (30 per cent), Māori (38 per cent) and Pasifika (34 per cent) students.

 It is striking that Asian students – stereotypically seen as diligent – fully attended at only 58 per cent.
 As one Asian student from a very expensive private school said to me, “With all of the disruptions in the last three years we went searching and found superior teachers online and worked out that we can actually do better academically by grouping together and working on our own.”